How to care for an Alocasia Polly

 Propagating your Alocasia Polly

-Propagating an Alocasia Polly can be done in two ways, which are very similar to how it works for an Alocasia Zebrina in "How to propagate an Alocasia Zebrina".
+You can propagate an Alocasia Polly in two ways, which are very similar to how it works for an Alocasia Zebrina in "How to propagate an Alocasia Zebrina".
 You can:

 - Harvest Alocasia Polly bulbs